atrauzzi/laravel-drydock/readme.md

 ## Laravel

-Believe it or not, due to the extensive abstractions offered, Laravel in many ways can itself be considered a PaaS toolkit that targets PHP!
+Due to the extensive number of abstractions it offers, Laravel in many ways can itself be considered a PaaS toolkit that targets PHP!
 So long as you are gentle and configure it correctly, it can intelligently adapt to a huge variety of configurations.

 It's just a matter of orchestrating them together!